 Adding work station to conveyor simulation in AnyLogic

 A work station allows for modelling a process associated with the conveyor line, e.g. an assembly process.
 The work station allows for specifying e.g. processing times and their distributions.
 This is demonstrated in below tutorial.

 Ressources and ressource pools allow for modelling e.g. assembly workers that conduct assembly tasks at, in this case, a specified work station.
 Ressource pools can also e.g. be linked with shift calendars which allows for shift calendar modelling.

 Defining a batch size for the process simulation

 In this example I model a batch process in which multiple parts are converted into a single part.
 This could e.g. be a packaging process in which items are packaged into packaging materials such as e.g. carton boxes.

-Next I model a mobile assembly workers that are assigned to multiple work stations
+Adding mobile assembly workers to work stations

 Ressources must not be assigned to a static location in the model.
 They can be mobile and this can be important to model in material handling systems.
 In this case a worker pool is assigned to three conveyor work stations and the path that workers can take when moving from station to station is defined by a node network.